Special offer

 1. Nursing

-Whether you’re hiring an ICU nurse or a med/surg nurse, clinical nursing skills are essential for success.
+Whether you’re hiring an intensive care unit (ICU) nurse or a med/surg nurse, clinical nursing skills are essential for success.
 Incorporate these skills into your job description by using phrases like “skilled in oral suction for patients requiring mechanical ventilation” or “ability to perform detailed nursing assessments.”

-You can assess these skills by incorporating role-playing exercises into your hiring process or asking each candidate’s references to detail their experience and skills.
+You can assess these skills by offering shadowing experiences that allow current employees to better evaluate a candidate’s knowledge and abilities or by asking them to detail their experience and skills.

 2. Communication skills

-Nurses must provide detailed notes, educate patients and update other staff members about each patient’s progress.
+Nurses are required to provide detailed notes, educate patients and update other staff members about each patient’s progress.
 Experienced nurses also use active listening techniques to address patient and visitor concerns.
-Incorporate these requirements into your job description by using phrases like “excellent written communication skills” and “ability to communicate clearly orally and in writing.”
+Incorporate these requirements into your job description by using phrases like “excellent written communication skills” and “effective oral communication.”

 3. Care plans

-Nurses use care plans to document each patient’s needs and identify appropriate interventions.
-A nurse should be able to create their own care plans and follow plans created by other staff members.
+Nurses use care plans to document each patient’s needs and identify appropriate nursing interventions.
+A skilled nurse can create their own care plans and follow plans created by other staff members.
 If you want to include this skill in your job descriptions, use phrases like “identifying care planning needs” and “documenting assessment results.”

-To verify that a nurse has these skills, review samples of their previous care plans or ask questions related to care planning.
+To verify that a nurse has these skills, ask questions related to care planning.

 4. English

-Nurses must often be able to speak and write in English to reduce the risk of errors and ensure that patients understand their instructions.
+In most US-based positions, the ability to speak and write in English to reduce the risk of errors and ensure that patients understand their instructions is essential.
+Fluency in additional languages, such as Spanish, may be required or preferred based on location and patient population.
 Consider including the phrase “English proficiency required” in your nurse job description.

 5. Documentation review

 Nurses frequently review documentation to ensure it’s accurate and complete.
-Include this skill in your job description if you’re hiring a team lead who needs to review and edit the documentation prepared by other nurses.
+Include this skill in your job description if you’re hiring a team lead who will be required to review and edit the documentation prepared by other nurses.
 “Ability to review documentation for completeness” is a good way to incorporate this skill in your job description.

 6. Medication administration

 Medication administration is one of the most important nursing duties, as it ensures that patients get the correct medications in the correct amounts.
-If you want to mention the skill in your job description, use phrases like “ability to use automated dispensing system” or “strong understanding of how to store and handle medications safely.”
+You may mention the skill in your job description by using phrases like “ability to use automated dispensing system” or “strong understanding of how to store and handle medications safely.”

 During the hiring process, assess this skill by asking questions regarding best practices and prior experience administering medication.